The Two Threepersons Indians

 The most sanitary biography of 'our' Tom Threepersons is posted on the BATFE site.
 There they acknowledge that we know nothing of Tom until his first appearance in 1916 at a rodeo in Arizona.
 From there he joined the Army using that name -- Tom Three Persons -- and we know heaps and heaps about him from then on.

-Tom Three Persons of Alberta was of the Blood tribe that is closely connected to the Blackfoot tribe of Montana, and a horse rancher.
+Tom Three Persons of Alberta was of the Blood tribe that is closely related to the Blackfoot tribe of Montana, and a horse rancher.
 Quite a successful one, he was born in 1889 there and in 1912 won the Bucking Bronc championship in Calgary that is in Alberta (the movie Buffalo Bill and the Indians was filmed there and I attended some of its filming in 1975(?).
-He tells the story in interviews of someone asking him for his autograph in the heads there; that was me at age 25; what did I know about propriety at that age?).

 No one knows who our Tom really was.
 Not his birth date or place or name or tribe or even if he was Indian at all.
 There would have to be an exhumation to ever find out for sure.
 Even his tombstone in New Mexico disagrees with his death certificate (say 1889) about his birth year!
 There is a researcher now working for Cherokee Nation who is convinced that she has found or will find our Tom's family there in the Nation but it's simply not possible.
 For that to happen he would have to have been actually born with the very same name in the very same year; then taken the identity of the Blood Indian out of coincidence rather than with intent to deceive.
 It wasn't uncommon at the turn of that century and when you look up on Wiki, as I did, about a form of identity theft called 'ghosting'; there you'll read about other, more celebrated cases of taking a living person's identity at that very moment and masquerading as him/her.

-Our Tom did serve as a lawman for several agencies -- the above belonged to him but is not his actual Treasury badge which was similar but different -- and was returned to the Treasury department, too! -- in Texas during the 1920s; for just the 7 years 1920 to 1927 and certainly not into the 1930s as he is reputed to have done.
-It has been said that he moved around for more money and retired to ranching because he was all busted up; but a review of the record shows instead that like the fictional James Bond, he was simply a 'blunt instrument' and kept killing people with his Colts; and the agencies had enough of that.
+Our Tom did serve as a lawman for several agencies -- the above belonged to him but is not his actual Treasury badge that was similar and returned to the Treasury department, too! -- in Texas during the 1920s for just the 7 years 1920 to 1927.
+It has been said that he moved around for more money and retired to ranching because he was all busted up; but a review of the record shows instead, like the fictional James Bond, he was simply a 'blunt instrument' and kept killing people with his Colts; and the agencies had enough of that.